Hundreds gather in Montreal to mark Global Day of Climate Action

-About 300 people gathered at Montreal’s Jeanne-Mance Park to mark the Global Day of Climate Action.
+About 300 people gathered at Montreal’s Jeanne-Mance Park on Friday to mark the Global Day of Climate Action.

 The day is part of the Fridays for Future movement which encourages children around the world to join a global online school strike on Friday.